microsoft/trident/dev-docs/validating-ab-update.md

    EOF
    ```

-7. After updating the HostConfiguration, apply the new local Trident config by
+7. After updating the Host Configuration, apply it by restarting Trident and
-   restarting Trident and view the Trident logs to follow the A/B update flow
+   view the Trident logs to follow the A/B update flow live:
-   live:

    ```bash
    sudo trident run -v trace